Daniel-Kahalani/Facebook-Desktop-App/README.md

 ﻿# Facebook Desktop App

-Facebook Desktop App is desktop application I develop using WinForms with C# and facebook Graph API implementing various design patterns.
+Facebook Desktop App is a desktop application I develop using WinForms with C# and facebook Graph API implementing various design patterns.
 The app show to the user his gerenal information, and new features:
 * Find the user best friends.
 * Calendar that synchronized with all user birthdays and events.